openbci-archive/OpenBCI_Python/README.md

 First and foremost, Welcome! :tada: Willkommen! :confetti_ball: Bienvenue! :balloon::balloon::balloon:

-Thank you for visiting the OpenBCI Python repository. his python code is meant to be used by people familiar with python and programming in general.
+Thank you for visiting the OpenBCI Python repository.
+This python code is meant to be used by people familiar with python and programming in general.
 It's purpose is to allow for programmers to interface with OpenBCI technology directly, both to acquire data and to write programs that can use that data on a live setting, using python.

 This document (the README file) is a hub to give you some information about the project.
 Jump straight to one of the sections below, or just scroll down to find out more.